radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 Where does a machine "exist"?
 Where does it execute?
 Part of the idea behind the Radicle architecture is to abstract away any such notion.
-Whether on your local device, or the larger P2P network, as long as a machine is available it can be retreived from its IPFS address.
+Whether on your local device, or the larger P2P network, as long as a machine is available it can be retrieved from its IPFS address.
 For the most part, it's sufficient to know that a machine exists, and that you can interact with it.

-As far as what a Radicle machine *is*.
-Formally, it is a state machine defined by:
+As far as what a Radicle machine *is*: formally, it is a state machine defined by:

 - a set of possible states \\(S\\)
 - a set of possible inputs \\(I\\)